procon-plugin/vip-slot-manager/README.md

 # Advanced Settings

 ### Debug Level
-1 - Errors will be displayed.
+- Lvl 1: Errors will be displayed.
-2 - will also show log entries for added and removed VIP players.
+- Lvl 2: will also show log entries for added and removed VIP players.
-3 - will also show log entries when a VIP player joins the server.
+- Lvl 3: will also show log entries when a VIP player joins the server.
-4 - will also show log entries when a player uses the in-game commands (e.g. !lead, !killme).
+- Lvl 4: will also show log entries when a player uses the in-game commands (e.g. !lead, !killme).
-5 - just for development and testing.
+- Lvl 5: just for development and testing.

 ### Manual Force Sync
 For a quick one time Sync you can use the **'Force Sync SQL and Gameserver NOW'** function in the settings.
 The proconrulz.ini file will also be updated (if this feature is enabled).